Maria Ovsiankina: Career

 After Ovsiankina completed graduate school, she held psychology jobs in Germany for several years.
 She worked as a researcher, a teaching assistant, a counselor and in a prison.
 All of those jobs left her feeling unfulfilled and she moved to the United States in 1938, where she met Dembo again and also met European psychologist Eugenia Hanfmann, who was also a student of Lewin.
 The three of them worked together at the Worcester State Hospital in Massachusetts, which is where Ovsiankina started working with patients who had schizophrenia and she considered many of them to be her close friends.
-In 1935, she began working at Wheaton College as a psychology teacher for 14 years.
+In 1935, she began working at Wheaton College as a psychology professor for 14 years.
 In 1949, she developed and directed the clinical training program at the University of Connecticut.
 Ovsiankina was interested in psychological testing, including the Rorschach test, and she wrote books on those tests.
 She also taught at Mount Holyoke College, the University of Oregon, Cornell University, Harvard University, and Northeastern Universities.